 But the mentioned rules do not guarantee success.
-One of my visits to Agamon Hefer was when I searched for Pelican Migration At Emek Hefer.
+On several of my visits to Agamon Hefer, I searched for Pelican Migration At Emek Hefer.
 And though at Viker Lookout there were many pelicans, at Agamon Hefer, there were none.

 Alexander stream is one of the largest in the Sharon streams.
 It is about 32 km long.
 It drains a large area of about 550 square km, and large quantities of water flow in winter.
-The beginning of the stream in the mountains of Samaria, between Mount Gerizim and Mount Eibel.
+The beginning of the stream is in the mountains of Samaria, between Mount Gerizim and Mount Eibel.
 It enters the Sharon between Kochav Yair and Taibeh and meets the Mediterranean between Mikhmoret and Beit Yanai.

-In the past, the stream channel was narrow, and the rising water level and high groundwater formed large swamps in its vicinity that flooded large areas.
+In the past, the narrow stream channel caused the water level to rise, and high groundwater formed large swamps in its vicinity that flooded large areas.
 The swamp areas were drained in the 1930s, at the beginning of the Hebrew settlement in the valley.
 In the 1960s, sections of the creek channel were widened to prevent winter floods.

 Agmon Hefer is located in an agricultural area of Kibbutz Ein HaHoresh near Nahal Alexander.

 At Agamon Hefer

 Agamon Hefer was opened in recent years.
 And it is similar to Agamon Hula.
 Meaning the muddy ground was turned into shallow pools.
-And dedicated walking trails were created on the shores of those ponds.
+And dedicated walking paths were created on the shores of those ponds.

 Here are the birds you might find at Agamon Hefer.

 Along the trail, there are several lookouts.